joshdvir/elk_workshop/README.md

 ## Very Quick Start

+Make sure you have docker-machine installed, create a new machine called "dev" (that's what I use), and start it.

-Run these commands and you are done
+Then run these commands and you are done

 ```
 git clone https://github.com/joshdvir/elk_workshop.git